 What happens with Follow Up visits after my Surgery?

-Dr Kode aims to see you frequently after surgery, most patients we see at 7 to 10 days post surgery, 6-8 weeks, 3 Months to 6 Months and at 12 Months for a review.
+Dr Kode aims to see you frequently after surgery, most patients will have follow up visits 7 to 10 days post surgery, 6-8 weeks, 3 Months to 6 Months and at 12 Months for a review.